Mr. Mikey Colangelo Lauzon, Esq.

 Mr. Colangelo also proved itself with the Conservative Party of Canada.
 He was taken under the wing of former Mulroney administration officers where he became the Financial Officer of the Notre-Dame-de-Grâce--Westmount Conservative Association.

-Since October 18th, 2018, he is the Executive Director of the Conservative Party of Québec.
+Since October 13th, 2018, he has been the Executive Director of the Conservative Party of Québec.

 N.B.
 The Conservative Party of Québec and Mr. Samuel Fillion Doiron authorize the redistribution of this page on Wikipedia and other public encyclopedias under the terms of the license Creative Commons BY-SA 4.0